pythonleiden/pythonleiden/site/index.md

 We're a local user group for the Python programming language based in Leiden, The Netherlands.
 On our bi-monthly meetings you can exchange knowledge, learn new things and meet other Python-people.
+Our meetings are free of charge and open to everyone.
+Our presentations and talks are in English to be for the large amount of non-Dutch speakers in the Python community.

 ## Next event